GSA/search-gov-website/_admin-center/content/filter-content.md

 You can later use the delete option to remove the filter.

-Please note: this filtering only affects your search results page that is hosted by our service &mdash; it does not affect commercial web results on Google.com, Bing.com, etc.
+Please note: this filtering only affects your search results page that is hosted by our service, not commercial search engines.